-Technology companies should also carefully consider the key risks associated with their business model or with a subset of products.
+Biotech and pharma companies should also carefully consider the key risks associated with their business model, particularly those focused on novel therapies, technologies or approaches.
 A proper explanation of key business risks specific to the company, and how the company is managing and preparing for those risks, is an important aspect of prospectus disclosure.